Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 Take a relaxing day to unwind at our hotel or explore the beautiful surroundings of Taormina.

 Today is yours to enjoy at your own pace.
-You could stay close to the hotel and unwind by the pool (seasonal, depending on the weather), take a stroll around the town, or lounge on the extensive sandy beaches that make this coastal town so inviting.
+You could stay close to the hotel and unwind by the pool (seasonal, depending on the weather), take a stroll around the town, or enjoy the beauty of the local coastline and unwind at the beach.

 If you prefer, head back to Taormina, easily accessible by public transport or taxi.
 Stroll along the main street, where you'll find high-end boutiques and jewellers, or wander through narrow side streets that open up to charming piazzas.
 These quiet squares are home to family-owned restaurants, perfect for a relaxing lunch and some people-watching.
 Alternatively, take a cable car down to the Mazzarò beach area to discover lovely beaches, hidden coves, and dramatic rock formations that make the coastline so picturesque.